A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Shifted symplectic structures

 \section{Shifted symplectic structures}

-We construct \textit{shifted symplectic structures} and \textit{Lagrangian structures} (in the sense of \cite{PTVV, CPTVV} which are recalled in Appendix \ref{app on sympl}) on the derived enhancement of (relative) Hilbert stacks constructed in the previous section.
+We construct \textit{shifted symplectic structures} and \textit{Lagrangian structures} (in the sense of \cite{PTVV, CPTVV}) on the derived enhancement of (relative) Hilbert stacks constructed in the previous section.
 They will be used to construct \textit{virtual structures} on those moduli stacks in later sections.

-The derived fiber product (or homotopy fiber product) of two maps $X\to Z$, $Y\to Z$ between derived stacks is denoted by $X\times^{\bfL}_Z Y$ or simply by $X\times_Z Y$ if there is no confusion.
-For a map $f: X\to Y$ between derived stacks, the relative tangent (resp.~cotangent) complex is denoted by $\bbT_f$ (resp.~$\bbL_f$) or $\bbT_{X/Y}$ (resp.~$\bbL_{X/Y}$) when $f$ is understood from the context.
-Operations such as $f_*, f^*,\otimes$ are to be understood in the derived sense unless stated otherwise.
-In the present paper, we make the convention that all derived Artin stacks are assumed to be locally of finite presentation.